Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Kidney transplantation is the most common type of organ transplantation; the main indication is the terminal stage of kidney failure.
-Absolute contraindications include concomitant diseases that can disrupt the survival of the transplant (eg, severe heart disease, malignant neoplasms) and are detected during examination.
-A relative contraindication is poorly controlled diabetes, which can lead to kidney failure.
-Patients over 60 years of age can be candidates for transplantation if they are generally healthy, functionally independent, with good social support, with a relatively good prognosis for life expectancy and if kidney transplantation is expected to significantly improve the quality of life without dialysis.
-Patients with type I diabetes may also be candidates for transplantation, provided that the pancreas and kidney or pancreas after the kidney are transplanted simultaneously.
+Kidney transplantation is the most common type of solid organ transplantation; the main indication is end-stage renal disease.
+Absolute contraindications include comorbidities that may compromise graft survival (eg, severe cardiac disease, malignancy) and are detectable on evaluation.
+A relative contraindication is poorly controlled diabetes, which may lead to renal failure.
+Patients over 60 years of age may be candidates for transplantation if they are generally healthy, functionally independent, with good social support, with a relatively good prognosis for survival, and if kidney transplantation is expected to substantially improve quality of life without dialysis.
+Patients with type I diabetes may also be candidates for transplantation provided they have undergone simultaneous pancreas-kidney or pancreas-after-kidney transplantation.

-More than 1/2 donor kidneys are obtained from healthy people with brain death.
-About 1/3 of these kidneys are marginal with physiological disorders or disorders associated with the procedure of transplantation, but they are used because the needs are very high.
-The remaining donor kidneys are taken from live donors; since the number of organs is limited, more and more implants are used from carefully selected live unrelated donors.
+More than 1/2 of donor kidneys come from healthy, brain-dead individuals.
+About 1/3 of these kidneys are marginal, with physiological or procedural impairments, but are used because the need is so great.
+The remaining donor kidneys come from living donors; because organ supply is limited, aplotransplants from carefully selected living unrelated donors are increasingly used.

-The main methods of treating patients in the terminal stage of chronic renal failure are program hemodialysis and kidney transplantation.
-The need for continuous passage of hemodialysis procedures for the purpose of detoxification forces the patient to visit a specialized clinic every two or three days and is often accompanied by significant iatrogenic complications (bleeding, anemia, dizziness, fainting, the possibility of infection with viral hepatitis, etc.).
-At the same time, kidney transplantation can give radically better results in case of successful operation, providing an almost optimal quality of life.
-The level of perioperative lethality and life expectancy after transplantation differ significantly from similar indicators in patients on hemodialysis.
-Therefore, a significant number of adults with end-stage renal disease are candidates for kidney transplantation.
+The main methods of treating patients with terminal stage chronic renal failure are programmed hemodialysis and kidney transplantation.
+The need for continuous hemodialysis procedures for detoxification forces the patient to visit a specialized clinic every two or three days and is often accompanied by significant iatrogenic complications (bleeding, anemia, dizziness, fainting, the possibility of infection with viral hepatitis, etc.).
+At the same time, kidney transplantation can give radically better results in case of successful operation, providing almost optimal quality of life.
+The level of perioperative mortality and life expectancy after transplantation differ significantly from similar indicators in patients on hemodialysis.
+Therefore, a significant number of adults with terminal stage kidney disease are candidates for kidney transplantation.

-There are many reasons for the development of the terminal stage of renal failure: diabetic nephropathy, glomerulonephritis of various etiologies, polycystic kidney disease, chronic pyelonephritis, obstructive uropathy, Alport syndrome, lupus nephritis and others, including cases of unknown etiology.
-Impaired renal function of any etiology eventually leads to the development of uremic syndrome.
-With uremia patients are unable to regulate the volume and composition of body fluids, which leads to fluid overload, acidemia and imbalance of electrolytes, such as potassium, phosphorus, magnesium and calcium.
-Developing signs of progressive secondary dysfunction in other body systems.
-Even in patients supported by hemodialysis, peripheral neuropathy, pericardial or pleural effusions, renal osteodystrophy, gastrointestinal and immunological dysfunction can be observed.
+There are many causes of end-stage renal failure: diabetic nephropathy, glomerulonephritis of various etiologies, polycystic kidney disease, chronic pyelonephritis, obstructive uropathy, Alport syndrome, lupus nephritis and others, including cases of unknown etiology.
+Impaired renal function of any etiology ultimately leads to the development of uremic syndrome.
+With uremia, patients are unable to regulate the volume and composition of body fluids, which leads to fluid overload, acidemia and imbalance of electrolytes such as potassium, phosphorus, magnesium and calcium.
+Signs of progressive secondary dysfunction in other body systems develop.
+Even patients supported by hemodialysis may experience peripheral neuropathy, pericardial or pleural effusions, renal osteodystrophy, gastrointestinal and immunological dysfunction.

 Premedication

-Diazepam v / m 10-20 mg, once for 25-30 minutes before the patient's delivery to the operating room or Midazolam IM 7.5-10 mg, once for 25-30 minutes before the patient's delivery to the operating room
+Diazepam IM 10-20 mg, once 25-30 minutes before the patient is taken to the operating room or Midazolam IM 7.5-10 mg, once 25-30 minutes before the patient is taken to the operating room

-Chloropyramamine IM 20 mg, once for 25-30 minutes before the patient's delivery to the operating room
+Chloropyramine IM 20 mg, once 25-30 minutes before the patient is taken to the operating room

-Cimetidine in / m 200 mg, once for 25-30 minutes before the patient's delivery to the operating room
+Cimetidine IM 200 mg, once 25-30 minutes before the patient is taken to the operating room

 +

-Betamethasone IV IM 4 mg, once for 25-30 minutes before the patient's delivery to the operating room.
+Betamethasone IM 4 mg, once 25-30 minutes before the patient is taken to the operating room.

-Even before surgery, immunosuppressors can be prescribed to patients.
-There are various options for therapy, but mainly used are cyclosporine, azathioprine and GCS.
-Methylprednisolone is often given intravenously by induction of anesthesia or immediately before the restoration of blood flow through the graft.
-Immunosuppressors have many side effects, but the introduction of muromonab-CD3 (which is a monoclonal antibody against T-lymphocytes), which can cause pulmonary edema and convulsions, requires special attention.
+Patients may be given immunosuppressants before surgery.
+There are various treatment options, but the most commonly used are cyclosporine, azathioprine, and corticosteroids.
+Methylprednisolone is often given intravenously at the induction of anesthesia or just before blood flow to the graft is restored.
+Immunosuppressants have many side effects, but particular attention should be paid to muromonab-CD3 (a monoclonal antibody against T lymphocytes), which can cause pulmonary edema and seizures.

 Preoperative preparation and assessment of the patient's condition before surgery

-- determination of hemoglobin, creatinine, urea and electrolytes;
+- determination of hemoglobin, creatinine, urea and electrolyte levels;

 - ECG;